Niall-Keating/Notes/Work/HealthBeacon/3.0/CEI Testing Discussion.md

 ### Attendees:
 - Niall Keating
 - Marco Pietri
-- James Addie
 - Fergal Brennan
-- Adrian Burns
-- Derek Browne

 ### Notes:
 - HLD 20 is just how long and what is required and cost of new firmware
-- Marco will be the Project Manager
-- Paddy Tuite will do the Hardware Design
-- Niall will start the firmware design next week
-	- 17.5 days available to do the Firmware design